 - create a more efficient system, through training packages with units of competency that can be used across multiple sectors

 Where training packages share common features, IRCs from different industry sectors are expected to work together.

 How do the IRCs meet the priorities?

-To help make sure qualifications meet the needs of employers in industry sectors, IRC members can ask questions about the training package, such as those in the table below
+To help ensure qualifications meet the needs of employers in industry sectors, IRC members can ask questions about the training package, such as those in the diagram below.